DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 Connect directly to the Signal output (enable pin) of the Arduino CS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Easy!
 You don't need an interface since you will bypass the track and connect to the Arduino signal pins that are already at 5V (or 3.3V for some Teensy's) and seeing only positive going pulses.
 You jumper wires directly to your command station logic-level direction signal pin to the input pin on your sniffer and from GND to GND on both devices.
 (DO NOT WIRE TO THE MOTOR BOARD OUTPUTS!!)
-See the  :doc:`DCCInspector-EX </download/ex-dccinspector>` download page for which pins to use.
+See the  :doc:`EX-DCCInspector </download/ex-dccinspector>` download page for which pins to use.

 Connect to the track
 ~~~~~~~~~~~~~~~~~~~~~~